- Enabling technologies

 New materials and technologies

-KWH develops, disseminates and valorises knowledge about new materials and technologies aimed at detecting and removing water-soluble emerging contaminants in the water cycle.
+KWR develops, disseminates and valorises knowledge about new materials and technologies aimed at detecting and removing water-soluble emerging contaminants in the water cycle.

 To this end, we investigate qualitative and quantitative methods, such as:

 - Non-target screening: a new method to interpret large sets of measurement data and identify a broad range of chemical substances in water.
 The method uses a combination of liquid chromatography, high-resolution mass spectrometry and software.

 - Combinations of bioassays and chemical identification (e.g., effect-directed analysis).

 - Testing of new analytical technologies, such as NMR, Ion Mobility Spectroscopy and new ionization techniques in MS.

 - Development of alternatives to affinity-based separation technologies, such as chromatography, and to plastics as a bonding material (e.g., silicone rubber).

 - Removal of emerging contaminants through water treatment processes such as:

 - Reverse osmosis and (capillary) nanofiltration, using perm-selective barriers (membranes), can retain emerging contaminants driven by a pressure difference